MMBench: Is Your Multi-modal Model an All-around Player?: Evaluation Strategy

 \section{Evaluation Strategy}

-In \ourmethod we propose a new evaluation strategy that yields robust evaluation results with an affordable cost.
-At a strategic level, we adopt the \textbf{Circular Evaluation} strategy, which feeds a question to a VLM multiple times (with different prompts) and checks if the VLM succeeds in solving the question in all attempts.
-To deal with the free-form VLMs' outputs, we propose to utilize ChatGPT as a helper for choice extraction.
-We conduct extensive experiments to study the ChatGPT-involved evaluation procedure.
-The results well support the effectiveness of ChatGPT as a choice extractor.
-Without specifications, we use \textbf{gpt-3.5-turbo-0613} as the choice extractor in all of the following experiments.
+In MMBench, we propose a new strategy that yields robust evaluation results with affordable costs.
+To deal with the free-form outputs of VLMs, we propose utilizing state-of-the-art LLMs as a helper for choice extraction.
+We conduct extensive experiments to study the LLM-involved evaluation procedure.
+The results well support the effectiveness of GPT-4 as a choice extractor.
+We further adopt a new evaluation strategy named \textbf{CircularEval}, which feeds a question to a VLM multiple times (with shuffled choices) and checks if a VLM succeeds in all attempts.
+With \textbf{CircularEval}, we deliver a rigorous evaluation and more effectively display the performance gap between VLMs.